 The 1913 Liberty Head Nickel is one of the most valuable coins in the world.
 Only five specimens are confirmed to exist, although there is an intriguing hint that there might be a sixth.
 The finest-known 1913 Liberty Nickel is valued at a minimum of $5 million, the price for which it sold in May of 2007.
 However, in August 2018, the coin sold again at a Stacks Bowers coin auction for only $4,560,000.

 The Liberty Head Nickels Controversial Beginnings

 The Liberty Head Nickel, designed by Charles E. Barber, was minted from 1883 to 1913.
 Like nickels still being minted today, the coin has more copper in it than nickel, being comprised of 75% copper and only 25% nickel.
 The Liberty Head Nickel type, also called a V Nickel because of the large V on its reverse, was a well-publicized coin from the very beginning.

 An Early Media Darling - The Liberty Head Nickel

 Rumors began to fly, fueled by the press and by coin dealers.
 They stated that the new Liberty Head Nickel was about to be recalled by the Mint because of the "error" of omitting the denomination.
 Of course, these coin dealers had plenty of nickels to sell to unsuspecting people.
 People began hoarding them, and today, 1883 "no cents" specimens can readily be found in high grades as a result.
 The Mint changed the design of the Liberty Nickel to add the word CENTS about halfway through the mintage run.
 Thus it was that the Liberty Head Nickel became a favorite of the coin dealers and the media from its very inception.

 Why is the 1913 Liberty Nickel so Valuable?

 On the face of things, you might ask why this 1913 Liberty Head Nickel is so valuable.
 There are certainly rarer U.S. coins, where only 1 or 2 specimens exist.
-There are U.S. coins which are more historically significant.
+There are U.S. coins that are more historically significant.
 Most people would agree that there are more artistically beautiful coins such as the St. Gaudens $20 gold coin.
 So why are people willing to pay millions of dollars to own a lowly 5-cent coin?